futoin/specs/draft/ftn8_security_concept.md

     in foreign AuthService.
 2. User can review & control all grants in home services.
-3. Local to Service AccessControl has to consult with foreign AccessControl for access, cache it and revoke events similar to user sessions.
+3. Local to Service AccessControl has to consult with foreign AccessControl for access, cache it and handle revoke events similar to user sessions.
 4. AuthService acts as proxy:
     - authoritative to local Service
     - represents Service for foreign AuthService
-    - consults and keep in sync with foreign
+    - consults and keep in sync with foreign AuthService

 ### 2.3.5.
 Exceptional operation confirmation